You get attention. It feels good.

 Opportunities evaporate.
 Leads ghost.
 Donors give once and disappear.
 Not because the tactics failed, but because the bridge between attention and commitment was never built.

-Left unaddressed, passive risk escalates.
+Left unaddressed, opportunity risk escalates.

 Every month without a system is another month of attention that evaporates.